rrumale/machine-learning-live-labs/oml-services/scoring-oml-using-rest-services/scoring-oml-using-rest-services.md

 To access Oracle Machine Learning Services using the REST API, you must provide an access token.
 To authenticate and obtain an access token, use cURL with the -d option to pass the user name and password for your Oracle Machine Learning Services account against the Oracle Machine Learning User Management Cloud Service REST endpoint /oauth2/v1/token.

-* In the VM with CURL, export the environment
+* In the VM open a terminal and export the environment

   ````
   <copy>